What would happen if your favorite pastor only taught about how not to read the Bible?1

 What if you believe popular culture does have good purposes: that is, to help you connect with other people, or to reflect common grace in the world, or to serve as Art and all that?

 Often I feel like these leaders would rather change the subject to their preferred topics, such as our serious need to obey God (amen) and our need for absolute holiness in Christ (again, amen).
-But behind these ideas, these well-meaning leaders act if if they only need to warn against a Christian’s careless, passive2 “consumption” of “entertainment.”
+But behind these ideas, these well-meaning leaders act like they only need to warn against a Christian’s careless, passive3 “consumption” of “entertainment.”
 This automatically frames the issue in over-simplified and negative terms, and may fly right over the people who actually do need these cautions.

 What if the Christian speaker then only says things like, “You need to love Jesus more than your entertainment”?
 That may challenge the rank popular culture idolater.
 But it does nothing to challenge the person who already truly wants to love Jesus first, and secondly enjoys, say, gaming or anime in time-consuming, fandom-forming ways.